Guns, drugs seized from luggage before rapper Juice WRLD's death: Report

 A vigil in his honour is slated for Friday in Chicago's Millennium Park.

-The artist was of a generation known as the "SoundCloud rappers" - a subgenre that takes its name from the streaming platform where its artists first find fame.
+The artiste was of a generation known as the "SoundCloud rappers" – a subgenre that takes its name from the streaming platform where its artistes first find fame.

 The crop of rappers in recent years has become a disruptive movement in hip-hop, combining a lo-fi underground sound with raw, emotional lyrics leading some to dub them "emo rappers."